Ibexian/EastMeetsKitchen/_posts/2016-07-11-charcoal-ice-cream.md

  <figcaption> Japan 2015 </figcaption>
 </figure>

-So cut to 2016 when I'm seeing charcoal ice cream all over Instagram, I decide I wanted to do a recipe on it that would both be vegan and refined sugar-free.
+So cut to 2016 when I'm seeing charcoal ice cream all over the internet, I decide I wanted to do a recipe on it that would both be vegan and refined sugar-free.
 It's a big feat, but I knew the ice cream would taste good.
-But first, let's go back to what exactly is activated charcoal and is it actually safe to eat?
+Firstly though, let's go back to what exactly is activated charcoal and is it actually safe to eat?

 <figure>
     <img src="/images/215-2.jpg">